stanfordhpccenter/soleil-x/README.md

 ./run.sh -i ../testcases/???.json
 ```

-The `run.sh` script forwards all arguments to the soleil executable (currently only the `-i` option is read; each instance of this option specifies an additional case to run), and the Legion runtime.
+The `run.sh` script forwards all arguments to the `soleil.exec` executable.
+This includes any options that Soleil itself expects, and any additional options to the Legion runtime.
+Currently, the only option read by Soleil is `-i`; each instance of this option specifies an additional configuration file, to be run as an additional sample.
+See [src/config_schema.lua](src/config_schema.lua) for documentation on the available configuration options.